International

 Michael Manley

-That same year Manley left Jamaica, this time to study at the London School of Economics in the United Kingdom.
-He completed his bachelor and postgraduate degrees while in England and continued his journalistic work with the British Broadcasting Corporation (BBC).
-In 1946 he married for the first time to Jacqueline Kamellardski.
-He later married four other times to Thelma Verity, Barbara Lewars, Beverley Anderson, and Glynn Ewart.
+In 1946 Manley left Jamaica again to study at the London School of Economics in the United Kingdom.
+During his time in England, he completed his bachelor’s and postgraduate degrees and continued his journalistic work with the British Broadcasting Corporation (BBC).
+He married five times to Jacqueline Kamellardski, Thelma Verity, Barbara Lewars, Beverley Anderson, and Glynn Ewart.

-It was during his student years in London that Manley became actively involved in politics, having started as a student organizer and founding member of the West Indies Students’ Union.
-In 1952 Manley returned to Jamaica as Associate Editor of the Public Opinion, where he had worked before.
-It was at this time that he was formally introduced to the local political sphere when he was elected to the National Executive Council of the People’s National Party (PNP), which was founded by his father.
+It was during his student years in London that Manley became actively involved in politics, starting as a student organizer and founding member of the West Indies Students’ Union.
+In 1952, he returned to Jamaica as Associate Editor of the Public Opinion and was elected to the National Executive Council of the People’s National Party (PNP), which was founded by his father.

-The 1989 General Elections saw the return of the PNP to Government and Manley as Prime Minister.
-Prior to his re-election, Mr. Manley publicly declared that he had made errors during his previous administration and he took a more moderate ideological line.
-The new Manley administration was decidedly capitalist in its outlook as reflected in the Prime Minister’s speech to the 52nd Annual Conference of the PNP in 1990.
-He said the task of Government was to release the “spirit of initiative” and the “sense of energy and entrepreneurship” in every Jamaican.
-This ushered the move to the liberalization of the economy.
-After three years in office, Mr. Manley resigned as leader of the PNP and Prime Minister of Jamaica.
+Before his re-election, Manley publicly declared that he had made errors during his previous administration and took a more moderate ideological line.
+The new Manley administration was decidedly capitalist in its outlook, leading to the liberalization of the economy.
+After three years in office, Manley resigned as leader of the PNP and Prime Minister of Jamaica.

-During the period 1973 to 1988, Mr. Manley wrote six books.
-With the exception of A History of West Indian Cricket, published in 1988, all his books were focused on his political interest and involvement over the years.
-Mr. Manley was recognized as an avid sports enthusiast, whose special interests were cricket and boxing.
-He was also the person who popularised the practice of jogging around the Mona Reservoir, where for many years he exercised each day.
+Throughout the period from 1973 to 1988, Manley wrote six books focused on his political interest and involvement over the years.
+He was also recognized as an avid sports enthusiast with a special interest in cricket and boxing.
+Additionally, he popularized the practice of jogging around the Mona Reservoir, where he exercised each day.

 Related posts